310-group8/USCDoorDrink_FrontEnd/README.md

    This app only shows the stores that are not farther than 2 miles away from the device's location.
    We already prepared 3 test stores for you near USC.
 You can change your emulator's location to a place near USC to see them.
 The app also works in other places, but you will have to add stores by yourself.
-The stores can be added when registering as a seller.
+The stores can be added when login as a seller and click button on map.

 2. About Location:
   a.
 Please give permission of precise location when prompted by the app.